Chart Color Schemes

 Household Composition

-Oakleigh East features high concentrations of group households, with a lower-than-average median household size
+Oakleigh East features high concentrations of group households, with a fairly typical median household size

-Family households account for 70.9% of all households, including 32.6% couples with children, 24.6% couples without children, and 11.3% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households at 20.3% and group households comprising 9.0%.
-The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 2.7.
+Family households constitute 70.9% of all households, including 32.6% couples with children, 24.6% couples without children, and 11.3% single parent families.
+Non-family households account for the remaining 29.1%, with lone person households at 20.3% and group households comprising 9.0%.
+The median household size is 2.6 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households